hyosung11/Launch-School/Courses/JS129/Study-Guides/study_guide8_20220331.md

 Dog.species = "Canis lupus";
 ```

-Now, when our application needs to know the species that dogs belong to, we can access it from the constructor directly:
+Now, when our application needs to know the species that dogs belong to, we can *access it from the constructor directly*:

 ```js
 console.log(`Dogs belong to the species ${Dog.species}`);